-Criteria for Evaluating Academic Performance

-To meet its responsibilities to provide quality professional education and to ensure that its graduates are able to function in a broad variety of professional situations, the MSW program evaluates the academic performance of its students in four general areas: Basic abilities to acquire professional skills; Mental and emotional abilities; Professional performance skills; and Academic performance.
+Criteria for Evaluating Academic Performance: To meet its responsibilities to provide quality professional education and to ensure that its graduates are able to function in a broad variety of professional situations, the MSW program evaluates the academic performance of its students in four general areas: Basic abilities to acquire professional skills; Mental and emotional abilities; Professional performance skills; and Academic performance.
 Meeting the criteria for academic achievement is necessary but not sufficient to ensure continued enrollment in a program.
 Both professional behavior and academic performance comprise academic standards.
+Students are expected to be cognizant of skills in these areas, to self-reflect on areas that may need attention and growth, and to incorporate feedback from others into their professional practice.
+Below are examples of skills in each area.

-Basic Abilities Necessary to Acquire Professional Skills
+Basic Abilities Necessary to Acquire Professional Skills: